Top 23 Australian directories to help your SEO

 It's also recommended to keep a spreadsheet of all the directories you have submitted to along with the exact details you've listed, the date it was added and any login details required (most of these directories will allow you to sign in with an existing Google account, but some might require you to register).

-Bloomtools have put together a list of recommended business directories ordered by domain authority (calculated by MOZ).
+Bloomtools have put together a list of recommended business directories ordered by domain authority (calculated by MOZ) as of April 2021.

 Most of these are Australian directories for local businesses, but we've also cheated a little by including a few from outside of Australia that are now simply too big to ignore (Apple, Facebook, Google My Business).